 The final piece of a puzzle is a letter at its end.
-To understand it briefly, this is tacked on CPU name and signifies a specific function.
+To understand it briefly, this is tacked on the CPU name and signifies a specific function.

-The standard processor will not have any letter at all;
+The standard processor will not have any letters at all;

 - “K” will mean that processor’s clock speed is higher than usual

-- “G” indicates in-built graphics processor (onboard GPU)
+- “G” indicates the in-built graphics processor (onboard GPU)

 - “T” shows shallow power consumption